gcccheng/oogway/index.md

 Contribution: Deployed and configured a Ceph cluster to serve as the storage backend for OpenShift, ensuring high availability and replication across nodes.
 Integrated Ceph with OpenShift via StorageClasses and dynamic PVC provisioning to support stateful applications.
 Performed validation of read/write performance, redundancy, and failure recovery scenarios.
 Documented operational procedures, including node replacement, OSD recovery, monitoring, and capacity planning.

-<strong style="color: #000;">Value Created</strong>: Dlivered a production-ready storage foundation for OpenShift workloads, enabling the platform to run databases, message queues, and other stateful services reliably.
+<strong style="color: #000;">Value Created</strong>: Delivered a production-ready storage foundation for OpenShift workloads, enabling the platform to run databases, message queues, and other stateful services reliably.
 Improved resilience and reduced operational risk through automated failover and self-healing storage capabilities.

 `project`